tritemio/FRETBursts/README.md

 We encourage users to report issues or ask questions using the [GitHub Issue](https://github.com/tritemio/FRETBursts/issues?state=open).
 In the open source spirit, contributions are welcome and managed using [GitHub Pull Request](https://help.github.com/articles/creating-a-pull-request).
 Any level of contribution is accepted, from fixing typos, improving the docs (most editing can be done online directly) or implementing new features (see [github help page](https://help.github.com/articles/fork-a-repo/)).
 For questions on how to contribute please open a [GitHub Issue](https://github.com/tritemio/FRETBursts/issues?state=open).

-### Technical features
+### Technical Features

 FRETBursts allows to analyze both [single-spot](http://dx.doi.org/10.1126/science.283.5408.1676) and [multi-spot smFRET](http://dx.doi.org/10.1117/12.2003704) data.